-480x480.webp)

-There are some good reasons why you may want to close a business credit card.
-For example, you:
+There are times when it can make sense to close a business credit card.
+For example:

-And even if you aren’t satisfied with your card’s rewards and benefits, you can actually have your existing account converted to a different card offered by the same issuer, without having to close your account or apply for a new card.
-This is called a product change (or sometimes a downgrade), and your existing account information and balance will be retained, while having the rewards, features and benefits of a different card.
+Even if you aren’t satisfied with your card’s rewards and benefits, you can actually have your existing account converted to a different card offered by the same issuer, without having to close your account or apply for a new card.
+This is called a product change (or sometimes a downgrade), and in many cases, your account history and balance can remain intact.

 One of the advantages of a product change is that you don’t have to update your account information with your existing billers, which you would have to do if you closed your account.
 Also, when you request a product change you continue to lengthen the account history in your credit report, which can help your credit score.